-The new Warwick Summer Internships (WSI) programme brings together UK-based small and medium sized enterprises (SMEs), charities and Warwick undergraduates (including finalists) with the opportunity to benefit from the many advantages afforded by a high-quality summer internship.
+The Warwick Internship Programme (WIP) brings together UK-based small and medium sized enterprises (SMEs), charities and Warwick undergraduates (including finalists) with the opportunity to benefit from the many advantages afforded by a high-quality summer internship.

-WSI offers 6 weeks of full funding towards internships starting the end of June for UK and EU students, and the beginning of July for international students.
+WIP offers 6 weeks of full funding towards internships starting the end of June for UK students and beginning of July for Student Visa holders.

 Warwick Volunteers aims to provide an effective link between the University of Warwick and the wider local community by utilising the skills, energy and enthusiasm of our volunteers.

 We run a wide variety of projects which benefit the community around the University in Coventry, Leamington, Kenilworth and Warwick.
 Projects include working with children in schools and after-school clubs, young adults, people with disabilities, and community groups.

 The culture at Warwick is very supportive of independent student action, and this has led to the growth of a wide range of successful, well-established and proactive student societies, a significant number of which focus on particular professions and careers, and provide opportunities for employers to interact specifically with their members.

 As these activities are student-led, fall within the Students Union structure and are therefore separate from University governance and quality assurance procedures, we refer on any employers interested in engaging with student societies.

 Established at the University of Warwick in 1997, Unitemps is the University owned complete recruitment solution, providing temporary full and part time opportunities on campus and with local commercial businesses for students, graduates and people from the local community.

 Work with the University to transfer our knowledge to your business through a graduate.

 If you are a Warwick graduate, you can take part in our e-mentoring scheme.